xiangzhi/psi-wiki/Brief-Introduction.md

 ![PsiStudio (Live Store)](PsiStudio.OpenLiveStore.png)

-We now have two sessions loaded, the previous session (which we can tell is the session being displayed in the Visualizations area because all of the tree nodes under it are white), and the new Live session.
-Notice that PsiStudio detected that the store that we opened was live, and it added a _Live_ icon next to the partition name and all of the streams in that parition.
-Notice also that it generated a new name for the session _demo_1_ to ensure that all sessions in our dataset have unique names.
+We now have two sessions loaded, the previous session (which we can tell is the session being displayed in the Visualizations area because all of the tree nodes under it are lit up), and the new Live session which is currently displayed dimmed as it's not the current session being visualized.
+Notice that PsiStudio generated a new name for the session _demo_1_ to ensure that all sessions in our dataset have unique names.

 To switch to visualizing the live session, right-click on the _demo_1_ session and from the context menu select _Visualize Session_.

 After PsiStudio switched to the new session it automatically rebound all of the visualizers in the Visualizations area to the streams in the new session.

 Because we've switched to visualizing a live session, PsiStudio pressed the _LIVE_ Button on your behalf to set the cursor mode to _Live_.
 Also notice that in this mode the timeline is automatically scrolling to keep up with new messages being written to the store.
+Notice also that the blue details of the Partition and Stream icons of a live partition are highlighted in bright blue, regular partitions and streams are rendered with a darker blue color.

 PsiStudio will monitor this partition so that any new streams that the app writes will be automatically added to the _Datasets_ tree view.
 PsiStudio will also detect when your \\psi application stops writing to the store and will switch the cursor mode from _Live_ mode back to _Manual_ mode, and the _Live_ icons next to the streams will disappear.